Personalized Solutions. Effortless Experience. File Thru Trial™.

 Still, there are thousands of reporters who go out every day fulfilling their duty as best they can – carrying overwhelming workloads, abiding by strict deadlines and meeting ever-increasing, unexpected expedite requests.

 Needless to say, the demand for court reporters has never been greater.
-It is important that legal professionals acknowledge the shortage, and push industry awareness to younger professionals, as we continue to find ways to support those, like our court reporter associations, combating this gap in the industry by working to bring more court reporters into the field.
+It is important that legal professionals acknowledge the shortage, and push industry awareness to young professionals, as we continue to find ways to support those, like our court reporter associations, combating this gap in the industry by working to bring more court reporters into the field.

 If you have questions on any of our services, please don't hesitate to get in touch with us.